casperious/AI-HTR/README.md

+Working on Group project for AI.
+We have to understand existing research papers with code and try and work on improvements.
+Credit goes to authors of the paper listed in the document below.

 <img src="https://github.com/arthurflor23/handwritten-text-recognition/blob/master/doc/image/header.png?raw=true">

 Handwritten Text Recognition (HTR) system implemented using [TensorFlow 2.x](https://www.tensorflow.org/) and trained on the Bentham/IAM/Rimes/Saint Gall/Washington offline HTR datasets.
 This Neural Network model recognizes the text contained in the images of segmented texts lines.